 We understand the panic you’re feeling right now and the worry that you have regarding your New Jersey wedding or bridal event these next few months.
 We know the amount of time, money and emotional energy you’ve devoted to this day.
 And we also know that there’s a tremendous lack of information out there regarding what’s going on, because no one at this point can accurately predict how long this virus will last.
 Here, with the help of JoAnn Gregoli from Elegant Occasions in Sparta and New York, we walk through each month and try to give you the best advice, based on the information out there and our expert opinions as to what we’re hearing in the bridal world.
 Hang in there!
 And reach out to me directly on Facebook in our Private New Jersey Bride Group or via email at email@example.com.

-While many venues are waiting to hear more from the state, we’re seeing most postpone all events up to May 15 and many for the entire month of May.
+While many venues are waiting to hear more from the state, we’re seeing most postpone all events for the entire month of June.
 Also keep your guests in mind.
 “We feel that people will still be too nervous to assemble in large groups in May,” Gregoli advises.

-It’s still too hard to tell how this is going to affect June brides, especially with the ever-changing news.
+It’s still too hard to tell how this is going to affect August brides, especially with the ever-changing news.
 “We are on a wait-and-see approach,” says Gregoli, who has asked her brides to hold off on printing invitations, just in case.
-We’d advise that you wait until May 15 to make a decision.
-Some venues will not allow you to postpone your June or July date yet, so there’s not much you can do other than to try to remain patient.
+Some venues will not allow you to postpone your August date yet, so there’s not much you can do other than to try to remain patient.
 If you have concerns, reach out to your individual venue to see what they’re advising.

 SEPTEMBER THROUGH DECEMBER: